-The Watermark is a non-profit member-supported organization dedicated to encouraging the growth and development of art in our Community.
-The Watermark provides gallery space for exhibitions, authors readings and workshops.
-We display national, regional and local artists in group exhibits, solo shows and installations featuring approximately 8 new exhibits a year from February through December.
-While the Main Gallery is designed to hold larger works and group exhibitions, Gallery X2 is better suited for smaller exhibits or more intimate works.
+Watermark Art Center (WAC) is a non-profit, member-supported organization dedicated to encouraging the growth and development of art in our community.
+Watermark provides gallery space for exhibitions, author readings and workshops.
+We display national, regional and local artists in group exhibits, solo shows and installations.
+Our gift gallery, SHOP 505, is open regularly to provide a consignment outlet for artists to sell their work to in-person visitors.

-The BCAC strives to increase art awareness by
+Watermark Art Center strives to increase art awareness by:

 - serving as an arts communication network